liddiard/personal-website-gatsby/src/pages/project/traintracker.md

 For TrainTracker on mobile, I wanted a bottom sheet pattern similar to Google Maps, where a sheet with info about a train or station appears over the map and can “snap” fully open, halfway open, or closed.
 To achieve this, I wrapped [react-modal-sheet](https://github.com/Temzasse/react-modal-sheet) and [modified it](https://github.com/liddiard/traintracker/blob/main/app/components/BottomSheet.tsx) so a swipe gesture contextually switches between dragging the sheet vs. scrolling the content within the sheet in an intuitive way.

-TrainTracker gives North American rail enthusiasts and commuters a better way to follow along their journey.
+TrainTracker gives North American rail enthusiasts and commuters a better way to manage their journeys.